 In the Russian adaptation, he first of all establishes to the bees that: "I'm a little rain cloud and definitely not a bear."

-The Discworld book Thud! also features a short appearance by John "Most Definitely Not A Vampire" Smith, the representative and local leader of the Black Ribboners in Ankh-Morpork.
+Thud! features a short appearance by John "Most Definitely Not A Vampire" Smith, the representative and local leader of the Black Ribboners in Ankh-Morpork.
 Vimes makes several references to his less-than-successful attempts to pass himself off as more human, including wearing hideous knit woolen sweaters instead of evening wear, overemphasizing Ws in his speech, smoking pipes (despite not breathing) and collecting bananas for a hobby.

 Ax: You do not know me, but I am a juvenile delinquent.
 I do not trust authority figures, I probably will not graduate from high school, and statistics say my present rowdiness and vandalism will likely lead to more serious crimes.
 I am a dangerous fellow, and I am causing mayhem in this store.